How deep learning fakes videos (Deepfake) and how to detect it?

 - Remove any picture frames that contain more than one person.

 - Make sure you have an abundance of video footage.
 Extract facial pictures contain different pose, face angle, and facial expressions.

 - Remove any bad quality, tinted, small, bad lighting or occluded facial pictures.

 - Some resembling of both persons may help, like similar face shape.

 We don’t want our autoencoder to simply remember the training input and replicate the output directly.
-Remember all possibilities is not feasible.
-We introduce denoising to introduce data variants and to train autoencoder to learn smartly.
+Remember all possibilities are not feasible.
+We introduce denoising to introduce data variants and to train an autoencoder to learn smartly.
 The term denoising may be misleading.
-The main concept is to distort some information but we expect the autoencoder smartly ignore this minor abnormality and recreate the original. i.e. let’s remember what is important and ignore the un-necessary variants.
+The main concept is to distort some information but we expect the autoencoder smartly ignores this minor abnormality and recreates the original. i.e. let’s remember what is important and ignore the un-necessary variants.
 By repeating the training many times, the information noise will cancel each other and eventually forgotten.
-What is left is the real patterns that we care.
+What is left is the real patterns that we care about.

 In our facial picture, we select 5 × 5 grid points and shift them slightly away from their original positions.
 We use a simple algorithm to warp the image according to those shifted grid points.
 Even the warped image may not look exactly right, but that is the noise that we want to introduce.
 Then we use a more complex algorithm to construct a target image using the shifted grid points.
 We want our created images to look as close as the target images.